yiisoft/docs/guide/en/runtime/request.md

 }
 ```

-In the above method is `POST`, URI is `/contact`.
-Additional headers are specifying host, preferred language
+The method is `POST`, URI is `/contact`.
-and encoding.
+Extra headers are specifying host, preferred language and encoding.
 The body could be anything.
-In this case it is JSON payload.
+In this case, it's JSON payload.

 Yii uses [PSR-7 `ServerRequest`](https://www.php-fig.org/psr/psr-7/) as request representation.
 The object is available in controller actions and other types of middleware: